 And now our kids are in school.
 I am continually amazed at how well both of our kids are doing.
 God's grace is incredibly evident.

-In short: go easy on yourself, especially when life feels overwhelming.
+Next time you find yourself feeling overwhelmed + fatigued, go easy on yourself.
 Take a short break and you may just find a new more positive perspective on your day, or get a flicker of that next creative idea.
 Don't get so consumed with your checklist that you forget to spend quality time with your loved ones.
-The checklist can wait.
+The checklist can always wait.